Pierce57/Overview/README.md

 ### C
 * ECE 209 - Computer Systems Programming
   * <b> Project 1: Roots </b>
-    * Built a program that will compute the n-th root of an integer to a certain number of decimal digits using the sliding-digit algorithm.
+    * Built a program that computes the n-th root of an integer to a certain number of decimal digits using the sliding-digit algorithm.
   * <b> Project 2: Farkle </b>
     * Built a program that allows multiple users to play a dice game named Farkle.
   * <b> Project 3: Golf </b>